 After the successful completion of CLASP’s first phase (CLASP1), from 2009 to 2012, followed by a two year renewal phase of three CLASP1 projects, the Canadian Partnership Against Cancer funded an additional five CLASP projects (CLASP2) in 2013.
-These five CLASP2 projects will receive a total of $10.8 million over three years including a commitment of $1.2 million from the Heart and Stroke Foundation of Canada.
+These five CLASP2 projects received a total of $10.8 million over three years including a commitment of $1.2 million from the Heart and Stroke Foundation of Canada.
 With the completion of the CLASP initiative, key results and learnings for policy change and partnership building from the projects have been compiled in several “CLASP Lessons Learned” resources.